cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 ### Step 5: delete & re-create the pod
 Remove the pod from the cluster & re-create it.
 Once again, create a shell session into the pod and try to run `curl localhost` - it should not be present in the container.
 Re-run the update and install commands from the previous step and verify, your index.html file is still the same.

+### Step 6 (optional): create a service pointing to the pod
+Do you remember how to create a service?
+Try to label your pod and spin up a service for it.
+Access the index.htlm page via the service.